leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 <!-- ? -->
 ##### [Section 7: Introduce the INTERJECT Report]()
-This section introduces the final INTERJECT report that you will create in Sections 8 and 9.
-It explains the different sections of the report and their purposes.
+This section introduces the final, multi-sheet INTERJECT Report that you will create in Sections 8 and 9.
+It also introduces the concept of drilling between sheets inside a Report.

 ##### [Section 8: Build the CustomerOrderHistory Spreadsheet for the Report]()
-after completing this section, you will have created the first of two spreadsheets that will together make up the report.
+After completing this section, you will have created the first of two spreadsheets that will together make up the report.
 CustomerOrderHistory will be a summary sheet of historical customer order data.

 ##### [Section 9: Write the SQL Stored Procedure for the SalesOrder Spreadsheet]()
 This section will walk you through writing the second stored procedure, which will be the backend to the Data Portal for the SalesOrder spreadsheet.
 This stored procedure will also perform a PULL that will bring data from the database to the SalesOrder spreadsheet.